privacytrustlab/ml_privacy_meter/CONTRIBUTING.md

 ## Validate Git Commit

-This project uses [DCO](https://developercertificate.org/).
-Be sure to sign off your commits using the -s flag or add Signed-off-By: Name<Email> in the commit message.
+We use the [DCO](https://developercertificate.org/) in our project, and please be sure to sign off your commit with the -s flag
 ```
 git commit -s -m 'Commit message'
 ```